readium/readium-js-viewer/README.md

 ### Source tree preparation

-* `npm run prepare` (to perform required preliminary tasks, like patching code before building)
+* `npm run prepare:all` (to perform required preliminary tasks, like patching code before building)
+ * OR: `yarn run prepare:yarn:all` (to use Yarn instead of NPM for node_module management)

 Note that in some cases, administrator rights may be needed in order to install dependencies, because of NPM-related file access permissions (the console log would clearly show the error).
-Should this be the case, running `sudo npm run prepare` usually solves this.
+Should this be the case, running `sudo npm run prepare:all` usually solves this.

 Note that the above command executes the following: